TWUOnline/LDRS627/_pages/unit-1.md

 <h3><strong>Learning Cafe </strong></h3>

-Before you continue with this first munit, take a couple minutes to connect with other learners in the <em>Learning Cafe</em>.
+Before you continue with this first unit, take a couple minutes to connect with other learners in the <em>Learning Cafe</em>.
 This is a space for you to chat with your classmates about course topics or other topics of interest.
 For this first post, please share a bit about yourself (e.g. hometown, interests, future plans, etc.).
 Feel free to include a picture - of yourself or your pet!

 &nbsp;